eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : To revalidate an AOT method, see the `revalidateAotMethods` suboption.
 Use the `findAotMethod` suboption to determine which AOT methods match the method specifications.
 To learn more about the syntax to use for `<method_specification>`, including how to specify more than one method, see [Method specification syntax](#method-specification-syntax).

+### `layer` (Experimental, 64-bit only)

+        -Xshareclasses:layer=<number>

+: Creates layered caches inside a container.
+This suboption is experimental; do not use it in production.

+: This suboption has the same effect as the `createLayer` suboption, but with the added ability to specify the layer number.
+For more information, see [`createLayer`](xshareclasses.md#createLayer).

 ### `listAllCaches` (Cache utility)